AmitHajaj/Ex1/README.md

 # Ex1
  This is the first part of excersize 1 an C++ course at Ariel university.
- This excersize is test's based programming, so this part would be only TESTS!
+ This excersize is test's based, so this part would be only TESTS!

  ## About

  At this excersize we build a snowman from ASCII characters.
-The snow man will be built by the user's input.
+The snowman will be built by the user's input.
 The input contain's 8 digit's, when each digit is in range 1-4.
-38
+ But as said, at this part we only implements the test's we want to pass at the next part.

 [](https://codegolf.stackexchange.com/posts/49671/timeline)